 West Virginia Palm Trees

-Dense fogs are very common for the state.
-On average West Virginia gets about 34 inches (86 cm) of snow annually.
-West Virginia USDA hardiness zones range from 5a to 7a.
+Dense fogs are a common occurrence in the state, and West Virginia usually receives about 34 inches (86 cm) of snow each year.
+The USDA hardiness zones in West Virginia vary from 5a to 7a.

 Growing Palm Trees in West Virginia